superfly/docs/elixir/advanced-guides/sqlite3.html.md

     pool_size: String.to_integer(System.get_env("POOL_SIZE") || "5")
 ```

-Finally update your Repo to use the SQLite adapter in `lib/name/repo.ex`:
+Finally, update your Repo to use the SQLite adapter in `lib/name/repo.ex`:

 ```elixir
 defmodule Name.Repo do